h2non/toxy/README.md

 // Abort after a delay
 toxy.poison(toxy.poisons.abort(1000))
 // In this case, the socket will be closed if
-// the target server doesn't replies with
+// the target server takes more than
-// a response after 2 seconds
+// 2 seconds to respond
 toxy.poison(toxy.poisons.abort({ delay: 2000, next: true }))
 ```